Sanitize the database by removing or obfuscating user data.

 Commandfiles may add custom operations by implementing:

-@hook_on-event sql-sanitize-message.
+@hook on-event sql-sanitize-confirms.
 Display summary to user before confirmation.

 @hook post-command sql-sanitize.
 Run queries or call APIs to perform sanitizing

 Several working commandfiles may be found at https://github.com/drush-ops/drush/tree/10.x/src/Drupal/Commands/sql